Reza Shariffi

-Reza Shariffi is a costume designer from India.
+Reza Shariffi (born April 16, 1967) is a costume designer from India.
 He has designed for many leading actresses in Bollywood.

 He was nominated as ‘best costume designer’ for Kangana Ranaut’s costumes in the movie Tanu Weds Manu.
 He has designed costumes for many actors in the Indian film industry, both Hindi and regional.
 He has won awards including an IIFA and Zee Cine Award for his designs in Devdas.
 His designs in Main Madhuri Dixit Banna Chahti Hoon were nominated for an award.
 He is known for designing the costumes of stars including Madhuri Dixit, Kareena Kapoor, Priyanka Chopra, Kangana Ranaut, Malaika Arora Khan, Sushmita Sen, Jacqueline Fernandez, Shraddha Kapoor, Huma Qureshi, Padma Priya, Hansika Motwani and many others.

 His work ranges from the opulent and glamorous Devdas to the realistic and unglamorous Shabri.
 He has over 70 films to his credit.

 Shariffi has also designed for dance reality shows like Nach Baliye (four seasons), Jhalak Dikhhla Jaa (seasons 3, 4 and 5), and many others.

 The ace designer found place in the 9th Annual India Leadership Conclave 2018 award as six final nominees in the category of "Indian Affairs Most Promising & Innovative Fashion Designer of the Year 2018".